 One of the dangers of Christian blogging is dealing with the spiritual hall monitors who seem to live only to smack your heretical knuckles with their ruler of truth.
 So I risk their wrath (carefully chosen word) with today’s post.

 - Be careful about disparaging The Shack’s author, William P Young.
 Please be cautious about assigning motives to a person you don’t know from Adam and Eve’s first house cat.
 I know that I have been called things that were really surprising by my brothers and sisters in the faith simply because they disagreed with something I wrote.
-The truth is that I now disagree with some of things I wrote and I still think I am a decent guy.
+The truth is that I now disagree with some of things I have written in the past and I still think I am a decent guy.
 Mr. Young apparently was deeply wounded by Christians who should have protected him.
 I don’t believe Mr.Young set out to write a book that would rock the evangelical community.
 Apparently he didn’t even write the book with the thought of being published.
 It was originally written for family members to help them deal with their pain.
 It doesn’t seem that he set out with sinister motives to undermine theological orthodoxy.
 He is a fellow wounded traveler trying to reconcile his woundedness.
-When his theology goes astray I am suggesting that we gracefully point out those areas and don’t attack Mr. Young.
+When his theology is nonorthodox I am suggesting that we gracefully point out those areas and don’t attack Mr. Young.
 Defending truth with grace is always the most effective tactic.
 But our passion for truth too often makes grace the first thing we jettison.

 - Be careful how you share your concerns with others.
 When I read comments like “are these people just blind to heresy?”
 I cringe.
-Because you reinforce the feelings of so many people that are moved by this book.
+Because you reinforce the feelings of so many people that are moved by this book and movie.
 They have experienced a Christianity that is judgmental and sometimes downright mean.
 If your heart is to be a guardian of truth you will damage that worthy desire by harsh criticism of those who are touched by The Shack.

 - Be prayerful about why this book has connected so surprisingly with millions.
-I think I know some reasons why this book is resonating with so many.
+I think I know some reasons why the book and movie is resonating with so many.
 Those of us raised in the desert of legalism are desperate for the cool, refreshing waters of grace.
 Those of us who have been wounded by other Christians want more than anything to believe that Jesus does love us and our experience is not how it should be in the church.
 We need guardians of the truth of God’s Word but we also need those guardians to be shepherds that care and not just condemn.
 Some of the articles have been so stern that I felt like I would be sent to after school detention when the writer was done.
 That doesn’t help a wounded believer.
 Jesus said to both feed and take care of His sheep.

 - Recognize the hunger in the body of Christ.
 While some of the theology in The Shack is askew I would suggest that the theology of millions of people in the church is also deficient.
 We have done a poor job of teaching (or understanding) some of the key teachings of Scripture.
 Most of us get salvation.
 We could not be reconciled to a Holy God on our own.
 But then it seems to get a bit spotty.
 Too many of us don’t understand key theological truths like who we are in Christ, who God says we are and who God says He is.
 We know truth but don’t trust it.
 What is in our head doesn’t invade our heart.
 The Shack has touched the hearts of millions.
 The door is open for a thoughtful and real discussion.
 I pray that we don’t blow it.